-Magnetic field lines are invisible and the naked eye is unable to detect the north or south pole or combination of a magnet.
+Magnetic field lines are invisible and the naked eye is unable to detect the north or south pole or combination for a magnet.
 However, the direction of magnetic field lines and field gradients can be observed by sprinkling iron filings over a magnet.

 Extensive research by a group of neurologists at Vanderbilt Medical University showed that static magnetic fields could be optimised for physiologic and therapeutic effects.
 The modelling has shown that the MER (maximally effective region) of the magnet coincided with regions in which the gradient (dB/dx) is predominantly perpendicular to the local field vector (REF 5).
-See article for Q magnet device selection for more information.
+See article for Q Magnet device selection for more information.

 This can be observed in the picture above with the quadrapolar magnet showing iron filings running horizontal to the surface of the magnet where the polarity alternates.
-See how Q magnets work for more information.
+See how Q Magnets work for more information.

 - Philpott, V’.
 H. and Taplin, S, L. Biomagnetic Handbook: Today’s Introduction to the Energy Medicine of Tomorrow.
 Choctaw, Okla.: Enviro-Tech Products, 1990, pp. 23 and 24).

 - Hinman, Martha R. (2002).
 “Comparative effect of positive and negative static magnetic fields on heart rate and blood pressure in healthy adults.”
 Clin Rehabil.
 2002 Sep;16(6):669-74.
 PMID: 12392343, doi